OctopusDeploy/docs/docs/deploying-applications/variables/output-variables.md

 [Bash Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/Bash)

-In a Bash script you can use the `set_octopusvariable` function to set the name and value of an output variable.
+In a Bash script you can use theÂ `set_octopusvariable`Â function to set the name and value of an output variable.
 This function takes two positional parameters with the same purpose as the PowerShell CmdLet.

 **Bash**